 ProtonMail recently introduced a new encrypted attachments option.
 All the attachments are auto-encrypted when uploaded and decrypted when downloaded with this option enabled.
-These updated features truly bring security to a whole new level – providing end-to-end encryption to your emails.
+These updated features truly bring Security to a new level – providing end-to-end encryption to your emails.

 Another new feature that ProtonMail added is the Archive folder.
-This folder is added to already present five folders, including Inbox, Sent, Spam, Drafts, and Trash.
+This folder is added to five folders: Inbox, Sent, Spam, Drafts, and Trash.

 Open Source Cryptography

 ProtonMail secures your email using open-source cryptography.
-These open-source algorithms are trusted.
-ProtonMail uses RSA, AES, and OpenPGP to secure its servers.
-The open-source nature of the algorithms means you can trust them as everyone can check what the algorithms do in terms of security.
+These open-source algorithms are trusted, and ProtonMail uses RSA, AES, and OpenPGP to ensure its servers.
+The open-source nature of the algorithms means you can trust them, as everyone can check what the algorithms do in terms of Security.

-If you want to secure your email completely, you need to enable two-factor authentication(2FA).
-This additional layer requires an additional input code when logging in to your email.
+You must enable two-factor authentication(2FA) to secure your email entirely, and this layer requires an additional input code when logging in to your email.
 To enable 2FA, you need to install 2FA apps such as FreeOTP, Authy, and Google Authenticator.

 If you want a message to self-destruct after a specific period or after being read, you can do so with ProtonMail.
-The self-destructing messages technology works with both secure and unsecured messages.
+The self-destructing messages technology works with both secure and unsecured notes.